phbillet/LLMs-basic_linear_algebra/problem_1.md

 ![alt text](pictures/pb1_cot_bard_3_2.png)
 ![alt text](pictures/pb1_cot_bard_3_3.png)

+**Notes:**
+- Bard transforms the text into equations, but gets lost in the calculations
+- the chain-of-thought technique hasn't helped at all.

 ### GPT 3.5
 #### First try
 ![alt text](pictures/pb1_cot_GPT_2.png)
 #### Second try
 ![alt text](pictures/pb1_cot_GPT_1.png)

+**Notes:**
+- GPT 3.5 transforms the text into equations, but gets lost in the calculations during the first try
+- during the second try, the chain-of-thought technique has helped, the reasoning is clearer.

 ## Tree of Thoughts prompting with verification of the solution
 The prompt is: